 [Arcane Bolt Lvl 2/10: Fires a bolt of concentrated Arcane energy.]

 Nothing there to explain why the increase was so significant.
-Understanding that held by far the most importance.
-Lest that increase return back to normal and he dies to whatever companions this single goblin has without being able to cause even an annoyance.
+Understanding that held by far the most importance, lest that increase return back to normal and he die to whatever companions this single goblin has without being able to cause even an annoyance.

-Forgetting, or rather ignoring, Rainer didn’t look at the spell that had become a skill, sleep learning.
+Forgetting, or rather ignoring, the spell that had become a skill, [Sleep Learning].
 Rainer decided to take a real look at his surroundings.
 A cave it could be simply called, though the carved out tunnel the goblin came from had several wooden beams as support so maybe an abandoned mine.

 Well, occupied mine I suppose.
 Can these goblins mine, or even speak?

 Rainer looked back down at the corpse he created.
 Apart from the slightly darker skin created from his attacks the goblin lacked any real damage to its body.
 It seemed arcane bolt dealt internal or magical damage more than anything else.

 After a moment of inspection, a surprising message appeared.
 Though, considering the bonus of his [Arcanist] class, not too surprising.

 Now the goblin displayed a small message whenever he invoked [Appraisal] on its body.

 He cringed for a moment before taking the goblin’s dagger and decided to try to open up the head of the goblin.
 If games or anything else were correct, the goblin would have some loot.
 He stabbed the dagger straight into the goblin's head but seeing the blood pour out was already more than he could handle.

 Removing what lunch he had, he went back to his bloody work.
 In the end, after finally cracking open the skull and hacking up what little food he had left, he finally found what he had been looking for...or not.
 There was nothing but a brain and disappointment.

 Though gaining the skill, [Goblin Anatomy Lvl 1/10], had to have some value.